astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro workspace user list

-Searches for users in your current Workspace.
+Outputs a list of all users with access to your current Workspace.

 ### Usage